vizi123/automatic-school-ringer/README.md

 Note: during the 1 year functioning period, i had some issues at the beggining (explained in the hardware section). just a passionate physics (+robotics) teacher bothered setting the time in case of a power outage / time freezing case... so a RTC would be a very welcomed module.

 hardware:

 -arduino uno

--mullie function shield (with a 4 digit display for the time and buttons to set the time + day) -few buttons and switches (for manual / auto mode - useful for exam days, holydays; normal/long classes, and a button to trigger the bell manually, like you would do with the "light switch")
+-mullie function shield (with a 4 digit display for the time and buttons to set the time + day)

+-few buttons and switches (for manual / auto mode - useful for exam days, holydays; normal/long classes, and a button to trigger the bell manually, like you would do with the "light switch")

 -leds for idicating the day

 -bad looking, kinda bulky housing.

---5V were not sufficient. the clock would freeze from time to time, causing me to go and commit a "ring" of shame during the classes/breaks. with a 9V charger it works just fine, no random freezes so far during a ~6 months period.--
+--5V were not sufficient. the clock would freeze from time to time, causing me to go and commit a "ring" of shame during the classes/breaks. with a 9V charger it works just fine, no random freezes/bugs so far during a ~6 months period.--